 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
-No. 2084, H.D.
-2, entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 2281 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2084, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2084, H.D.
-2, S.D.
-1, and be referred to your Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2281, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2281, S.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,